fongc123/notes/Image Processing/Spatial Filtering.md

 $$\text{computational advantage}=\frac{mn}{m+n}$$

-## Lowpass Filters
+## Low-pass Filters

-<span style = "color:lightblue">Lowpass filters</span> can be used for **image smoothing** by reducing irrelevant high-frequency details that are found in noise.
+<span style = "color:lightblue">Low-pass filters</span> can be used for **image smoothing** by reducing irrelevant high-frequency details that are found in noise.
 The filter **allows low frequencies and restricts high frequencies**, creating a blurred image.

 > [!INFO]
 > Noise is generally represented by high-frequency fluctuations.